Create a Dashboard

 - Navigation objects let your audience navigate from one dashboard to another, or to other sheets or stories.
 You can display text or an image to indicate the button's destination to your users, specify custom border and background colors, and provide informational tooltips.

-- Export objects let your audience quickly create a PDF file, PowerPoint slide, or PNG image of a dashboard.
+- Download objects let your audience quickly create a PDF file, PowerPoint slide, or PNG image of an entire dashboard, or a crosstab of selected sheets.
 Formatting options are similar to Navigation objects.

 - Extension objects let you add unique features to dashboards or integrate them with applications outside Tableau.

-Select an item under Objects on the left, and drag it to the dashboard sheet on the right:
+From the Objects section at left, and drag an item to the dashboard on the right:

 Set options for objects

-Navigation and export objects have several unique options that help you visually indicate a navigation destination or file format.
+Navigation and Download objects have several unique options that help you visually indicate a navigation destination or file format.

 - In the upper corner of the object, click the object menu, and choose Edit Button.